waelosamahelmi/babylon-app/THERMAL_RECEIPT_LAYOUT.md

 4. **Finnish First:** All customer-facing text is in Finnish
 5. **Complete Details:** Everything from the order is now printed
 6. **Euro Standard:** Proper € symbol for European currency
-7. **Restaurant Branding:** "pizzeria antonio" header adds professionalism
+7. **Restaurant Branding:** "Pizzeria Antonio" header adds professionalism

 ---